influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withListenLocal(listenLocal)
 ```

-ListenLocal makes the Alertmanager server listen on loopback, so that it does not bind against the Pod IP.
-Note this is only for the Alertmanager UI, not the gossip communication.
+"ListenLocal makes the Alertmanager server listen on loopback, so that it does not bind against the Pod IP.
+Note this is only for the Alertmanager UI, not the gossip communication."

 ### fn spec.withLogFormat